Huy-Ngo/acanban/_sources/meth/choices.rst.txt

 Templating Language
 -------------------

-We use Jinja2_ for templating, which is default choice for Quart.
+We use Jinja2_ for templating, which is the default choice for Quart.
 It provides us with various tools that help secure the website easier.
-For example, it allows HTML escaping |~| [jinja2esc]_, which helps avoiding XSS injection.
+For example, it allows HTML escaping |~| [jinja2esc]_, which helps avoid XSS injection.

 Persistency
 -----------